 07785 340 781

-My counselling practice serves people from Kentish Town, Camden, Holloway, Archway, Tufnell Park, Gospel Oak, Highgate, Chalk Farm, Belsize Park and Hampstead, in north London (NW5, NW1, N7, N19, NW3, N6).
+My counselling practice serves people from Kentish Town, Camden, Archway, Tufnell Park, Gospel Oak, Chalk Farm, Belsize Park, Highgate, Hampstead and Holloway, in north London (NW5, NW1, N7, N19, NW3, N6).

-I work in the short and long-term with young and older adults from all walks of life, to help them with relationship issues, addictions, anxiety/panic/depression, anger, and life-stage related problems.
+In my private practice I work in the short and long-term with young and older adults from all walks of life, on issues related to addiction, relationships, anxiety, anger, and life-stage transition.

 I currently practise privately in Kentish Town, and also work in the NHS, counselling young adults at Marylebone Health Centre, and older adults with alcohol dependence issues at Lisson Grove Health Centre.

 I have worked in addiction for nearly 25 years, and during this time helped a multitude of drug and alcohol dependent people with their substance use problems and related emotional issues.

 As you will see from a Google search, there are lots of counsellors and psychotherapists based in Kentish Town (NW5), and lots more in the surrounding areas.
 As a result, after reading a number of profiles, it's easy to be left feeling overwhelmed and confused.
 The only way of knowing for certain whether a counsellor is right for you is to meet them, and sit with them, but as therapists tend to charge at least £60 per session, you may also feel also like you can’t afford to make too many wrong choices.

 Taking this into account, I charge half my usual session rate for our initial meeting; I see this session as a chance for you to get a sense of whether you feel comfortable working with me; and for me to understand your issues, and to be sure that I am the right person to help you with them.